RESEARCH

 Abstract: We investigate the role of collective wage bargaining institutions on the relationship between wage growth and unemployment, that is, the wage Phillips curve.
 Based on a labour market model with frictions and collective bargaining, we hypothesize that when the economy deteriorates, wages fall less in parts of the economy covered by collective wage agreements negotiated by trade unions at a centralized level than in economies with bargaining fully decentralized within companies.
 We move from theory to empirical analysis using regional NUTS-2 data from European countries, which show evidence that the wage Phillips curve flattens when unemployment is high—and gets steeper when the labor market is overheated —, in economies where the sectoral or cross-sectoral levels play a role in the collective wage bargaining.
 We also find that from a level of centralization intermediate between the company and the sector levels, the wage Phillips curve is twice as flat.

-2. Fire Sales and Debt Maturity (Available upon request)
+5. Fire Sales and Financial Crises (Available upon request)

-Abstract: How does debt maturity structure affect fire sales?
+Abstract: How does debt maturity structure affect the risk of financial crises?
 I show how debt maturity can trigger financial crises by introducing debt maturity in a Fisherian deflation model.
 In particular, using a stock/flow analysis, I find (i) that an excessive reliance on short-term debt exacerbates the risk of financial crises due to fire sales and (ii) that this risk is driven by a rise in the term premium.
 I confirm these two testable predictions with an empirical study of data from 69 emerging and developing countries from 1970 to 2017.
 This shows that debt maturity structure is a good early warning indicator of financial crises, which adds information compared with the level of external debt alone.

 Work in Progress